suggestvariable/cpp/assignment_4/README.md

-# this progam functions as a payroll calculator
+This progam functions as a payroll calculator.